danirus/django-comments-xtd/docs/tutorial.rst

 When sending a comment to a blog post with a user logged in the comment doesn't have to be confirmed.
 However, when you send it logged out the comment has to be confirmed by clicking on the confirmation link.
 Right after the user clicks on the link in the confirmation email the comment is put on hold pending for approval.

-In both cases, if you have provided an active email address in the :setting:`MANAGERS` setting, you must receive a notification about the reception of a new comment, an email with a subject contaning the site domain within angle brackets.
-If you did not received such message, you might need to use real email settings, go above to the :ref:`configuration` section and see in the code what are the settings you must enable in the ``settings.py`` module.
-Add a ``#`` in front of the :setting:`EMAIL_BACKEND` setting so that Django will not use the console to output emails, but rather the default email backend along with the other email settings provided.
+In both cases, if you have provided an active email address in the :setting:`MANAGERS` setting, you will receive a notification about the reception of a new comment, an email with a subject contaning the site domain within angle brackets.
+If you did not received such message, you might need to review your email settings.
+Read above the :ref:`configuration` section and see what are the settings you must enable.
+Add a hash in front of the :setting:`EMAIL_BACKEND` setting to comment it, this way Django won't use the console to output emails but rather the default email backend along with the rest of email settings provided.

 A reminder to finish this section: we need to review those comments put on hold.
 For such purpose we should visit the comments-xtd app in the admin_ interface.
-After reviewing the non-public comments, we must choose those from the `list <http://localhost:8000/admin/django_comments_xtd/xtdcomment/>`_ that we want to approve, select the action **Approve selected comments** and click on the **Go** button.
+After reviewing the non-public comments, we must tick the box of those we want to approve, select the action **Approve selected comments** and click on the **Go** button.

 Disallow black listed domains